 How much do I have to buy?

-This question is an easy one because it only depends on how much you can afford.
-The law requires that every shareholder be informed about the number of shares they hold.
+This question is easy because it only depends on how much you can afford.
+The law requires that every shareholder be informed about the number of shares.
 They also have the right to request detailed information concerning their holdings at any time during trading hours, provided conservative documents are provided.
 In addition, banks help with loans when opening a new CDS account, and if your shareholding is high enough, you can get a loan.